25-Stiffness reduction factor for inelastic columns.

 Introduction to the Tangent modulus of elasticity.

-This is a new subject, for which, we will talk about the difference between the modulus of elasticity E and the other modulus of elasticity Et, which is the tangent modulus of elasticity, and in what conditions do we use the Et?
+This is a new subject, for which we will talk about the difference between the modulus of elasticity E and the other modulus of elasticity Et, which is the tangent modulus of elasticity, and under what conditions do we use the Et?

 The second point, after God’s well, τb, or the stress reduction factor, is for the case of short or medium columns.